jsn/sillyscheme/README.rst

 on allocation policy granting 8-byte alignment.
 When memory management is implemented, this policy will be enforced by allocator.

-Primitive types are: CHAR, BOOL, FIXNUM, SYMBOL.
+Primitive types are: CHAR, BOOL, FIXNUM, SYMBOL, SPECIAL.

 LAMBDA [the ultimate failure] (tm)
 ----------------------------------